VasilisMoutz/fight-hub/README.md

    ng serve

 ## Usage
 For complete user experience logging in is required.
-You are welcome to create your own account.
-Alternatively, you can use the following dummy account details:
+If you choose to use the default deployed backend there is dummy account available:

 - **Email:** test@gmail.com
 - **Password:** abcABC1!

+Alternatively, You can allways create your own account.

 ## Routes